Skip to main content

 Amanda M. Burden is the Chair of the City Planning Commission.
 During her tenure, Burden has overseen an unprecedented number of rezonings to facilitate housing growth, stimulate economic development, create new public open space and preserve neighborhood character.
 These have included rezoning the Greenpoint/Williamsburg waterfront in Brooklyn and West Chelsea in Manhattan to create new opportunities for housing; rezoning the Hudson Yards on the West Side of Manhattan and Downtown Brooklyn to create and strengthen central business districts; rezoning low-density neighborhoods to preserve their character; and opening up the waterfront for public use.
 Prior to her appointment, Burden was a member of the City Planning Commission, Director of Planning at the Center for Court Innovation, Coordinator for Planning and Development at the Midtown Community Court Project, Vice President of Planning and Design at the Battery Park City Authority, and Vice President of Architecture and Design at the NYS Urban Development Corporation.

-Peter Davidson is Senior Advisor for Energy and Economic Development at the Port Authority of New York and New Jersey.
+Peter Davidson is the Loan Programs Office Executive Director at the U.S. Department of Energy in Washington D.C. he formerly served as a Senior Advisor for Energy and Economic Development at the Port Authority of New York and New Jersey.
 Prior to this, he was Executive Director of the Empire State Development Corporation.
 Mr. Davidson was appointed Chairman of the Brooklyn Bridge Park Development Corporation (BBPDC) in December 2009.
 Mr. Davidson is a businessman who has founded and managed six media companies in New York; these companies were in the newspaper, radio, television, advertising and market research businesses, many of them centered in the Hispanic business community.
 From 1989 to 1999, he was owner and publisher of El Diario La Prensa, the leading Spanish-language newspaper in New York.
 Prior to 1989 he was an executive at Morgan Stanley & Co.
 Known as a creative business leader, he has piloted complex deals, structured numerous equity and debt-raising transactions, handled labor negotiations and acted as lead negotiator in multiple financings, acquisitions and asset sales.
 Since 2001, Mr. Davidson has also been Chairman of the J.M.
 Kaplan Fund, a leading NY based grant-making institution.
 Under his leadership, grant making has focused on improving the environment of New York City with more parkland, alternative transportation, and waterfront access.
 Funding also supports immigration policies in the United States and environmental and archeological conservation worldwide.
 Mr. Davidson is a graduate of Stanford University and the Harvard University Graduate School of Business Administration.
 He is an active member of the Brooklyn community.

 Robert Douglass has served as Chairman of the Alliance for Downtown New York, New York City's largest business improvement district since its inception in 1995.
 He also serves as Chairman of the Downtown-Lower Manhattan Association founded in 1958 under the leadership of David Rockefeller representing the interests of over 90 members of most of the major businesses Downtown.
 Robert Douglass is Of Counsel to Milbank, Tweed, Hadley & McCloy LLP.
 He served as Chairman of the Board of Cedel International from 1994-2004.
 Previously, Mr. Douglass served as Vice Chairman and Director of The Chase Manhattan Corporation (1985-1993) and as Executive Vice President, General Counsel and Secretary of The Chase Manhattan Corporation (1976-1985).
 From 1965 to 1972, he served as Counsel and later Secretary to Governor Nelson A. Rockefeller.
 Mr. Douglass is a member of several business and not-for-profit boards of directors.
 He is a member of the Council on Foreign Relations, a former Commissioner of the Port Authority of New York and New Jersey, and a former Trustee of The New York Public Library, The New York Botanical Garden and Dartmouth College.